-Three to see: Wild areas near Boulder Junction
+Three to See: Scenic Areas Near Boulder Junction

 Already dreaming of your next Northwoods getaway?
 Boulder Junction is home to some truly beautiful wild areas where you can enjoy fresh air and solitude.
 Here’s a look at three to put on your list the next time you visit Boulder Junction.